 “Do not ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”–Howard Thurman

 Since teaching English in Italy one summer, I’d dreamt of living an expat life.
 I’d been to many countries and still wanted to travel more, write more, and learn more from culturally diverse people and places.
 My gypsy soul promised myself when the kids left the nest, I’d fly away, too.
 As a single mom who taught English at colleges and the school they attended K-12, once they were grown and gone, I was sad.
 I needed new.
 I had a great life in Nashville–an established career, friends, and family I loved.
-Though somewhat of a helicopter mom, I also modelled life-in-motion.
+Though somewhat of a helicopter mom, I also modeled life-in-motion.
 Post 50 I was still having firsts–a journalism award, a movie role, an English class I started for Mexican moms.
-But when the nest emptied, it was time. to go.
+But when the nest emptied, it was time to go.
 In August 2014, I landed in Africa.

 Like many who take the road less traveled, I love Paulo Coelho’s words in The Alchemist: “People are capable, at any time in their lives, of doing what they dream of.”
 We may not get everything we dream of at once, but I’ve learned God fulfills desires He plants within us.
 I am so thankful for living my dream of having children and raising two amazing human beings.
 I’m so thankful for the creation of another life–mine– and watching it continue to grow.